bentonwong/js-law-firm-billing-software/spec.md

 [x] Your application must be, within reason, a DRY (Do-Not-Repeat-Yourself) rails app.
 Logic present in your controllers should be encapsulated as methods in your models.
 Your views should use helper methods and partials to be as logic-less as possible.
 Follow patterns in the Rails Style Guide and the Ruby Style Guide.

   -In views, forms have been made DRY through use of partials.
-  -In controllers, before_actions are used and controllers with complex actions are broken down into methods that have been moved to the ApplicationHelper.
+  -In controllers, before_actions are used and controllers with complex actions are broken down into methods that have been moved to the ApplicationHelper when appropriate.
   -In models, methods have been refactored extensively.